Templates

 |---|---|---|

 undeclared_variable | error | A {{placeholder}} is used in the template but not declared in variables.
-Fix: add the variable to --variables. |
+Fix: add the variable to --variables.
+System variables (see below) are exempt. |

 unused_variable | warning | A variable is declared in variables but never referenced in the template. |